-An organization actively promotes legislation to increase compensation for persons wrongfully convicted of criminal offenses.
+An organization actively promotes legislation on pay transparency.
 The time spent on the lobbying activity counts towards the "insubstantial part" of the organization's activities.
 In addition, the time spent preparing publications that indicate a position on the legislation is counted against the organization's lobbying limit as lobbying preparation.
 However, prior statements or articles setting forth the organization's general positions that do not relate to any specific legislation are not included as lobbying.